 Yes!
 We do have parking at the Observatory.
 From West Lake Center Drive you’ll see signs for our parking areas.
-Parking is $10 per car, so we recommend ridesharing.
+Parking is $10 per car (credit or debit card only, no cash), so we recommend ridesharing.
 There are also a few streets within walking distance where you can park, but we recommend you do not parking in any of the surrounding parking lots, as your car will likely be towed.

 What public transportation comes to the Observatory?